rmrk-team/NestingEIP/README.md

      */
     event AllChildrenRejected(uint256 indexed tokenId);

-    /**
-     * @notice Used to notify listeners a child token has been unnested from parent token.
+    * @notice Used to notify listeners a child token has been transferred from parent token.
-     * @dev Emitted when a token unnests a child from itself, transferring ownership to the root owner.
+     * @dev Emitted when a token transfers a child from itself, transferring ownership to the root owner.
-     * @param tokenId ID of the token that unnested a child token
+     * @param tokenId ID of the token that transferred a child token
      * @param childAddress Address of the child token's collection smart contract
      * @param childId ID of the child token in the child token's collection smart contract
-     * @param childIndex Index of a child in the array from which it is being unnested
+     * @param childIndex Index of a child in the array from which it is being transferred
      * @param fromPending A boolean value signifying whether the token was in the pending child tokens array (`true`) or
      *  in the active child tokens array (`false`)
      */